idelchi/go-gitignore/Untitled-3.md

 1. Simple strings are unquoted, for fields name, description, cases .path, cases.description
 2. Strings that have special characters or spaces are quoted such that the YAML parsing is successful.
 This is commonly happening in description and cases.description and sometimes cases.path
 3. Make sure "name:" is wellformed - that is, it should be a string text, not with underscores, but with free text style.
-So "escaped_special_char" -> "escaped special characters", and so on.
+So "escaped_special_char" -> "escaped special characters", "rooted-star-single-component" -> "rooted start single component" and so on.
 So a free text descriptive style.
 Search for underscores in "name:" fields and keep iterating until there are none left.

 You MUST not change the test cases in anyway - so be careful when doing this so that you don't accidentally strip away intended whitespaces etc.